Damn Good Guides

 Need a Place to Stay?

-Our Damn Good Guides currently offer 1 trip in Little Tennessee River: TN Striper & Catfish Trip guided by Anthony.
+Our Damn Good Guides currently offer 1 trip in the Little Tennessee River: TN Striper & Catfish Trip guided by Anthony.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.

-River fishing is the most popular type of fishing in Little Tennessee River as well as lake fishing.
+River fishing is the most popular type of fishing in the Little Tennessee River as well as lake fishing.

-The most commonly sought after species in Little Tennessee River are: 1. blue catfish, 2. flathead catfish, and 3. striped bass.
+The most commonly sought after species in the Little Tennessee River are: 1. blue catfish, 2. flathead catfish, and 3. striped bass.

-The most common fishing techniques in Little Tennessee River are artificial lure fishing, light tackle fishing, and live bait fishing.
+The most common fishing techniques in the Little Tennessee River are artificial lure fishing, light tackle fishing, and live bait fishing.

 Is booking a fishing guide worth the money?